developer-onizuka/Ingress_gateway/README.md

 The blog I attached below said "an API gateway and a sidecar proxy are used as the ingress gateway of the service mesh.
 Since the API Gateway already has the function of a layer 7 gateway, the sidecar proxy behind it only needs to provide the routing capability of the Istio VirtualService resource and doesn’t need to provide the capability of the Istio Gateway resource."

 But I am thinking that "Sidecar-Proxy & LoadBalancer & Ingress Gateway" is a perfect solution for me.
-Anyway I believe how to expose service is based on convenience which is desired.
+Anyway I believe how to expose service is based on convenience which you desire.
 Let me organaize it as below:

 |  | How to expose | Impression |
 | --- | --- | --- |